RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 Undesired disconnections?
 ---------------------------

-We recommend :ref:`connecting the Red Pitaya to a router <network_manager>` (or an ethernet port that is connected to it) and testing the setup again.
+We recommend :ref:`connecting the Red Pitaya to a router <network_manager>` (or an Ethernet port that is connected to it) and testing the setup again.
 If the problem persists, please test the setup on a different computer and a different network.
 Also check the state of the Ethernet cables and power supply, proxy settings, and re-writing the OS.